Student wearing gloves using an electric board

 1.

-You have a background in any of the following engineering or science disciplines: Mechanical, Electrical, Electronics, Materials, Physics, Chemistry, Biology or Bioengineering
+You hold, or are completing, a degree in engineering or a science-based discipline (e.g. Mechanical, Electrical, Electronics, Materials, Physics, Chemistry, Bioengineering or related disciplines)

 2.